- About Us

 Students who successfully complete the program will complete a college-level research paper, most often about 5,000 words.
 This process offers students an avenue to improve as writers, to learn to interpret academic journal articles, and they will receive a certificate of completion and a grade report, generated by their instructor using a university grading rubric.
 Grades are given on a "plus/minus" system (A+, A, A-, for example) as well as a score with a maximum of 100.
 Students who complete the program gain a deeper understanding of the subject matter and often describe how the process of doing research changed their worldview or helped them in deciding what to study in university, something which they often write about in their university application personal statements.
 Students who do exceptional work also have the opportunity to earn letters of recommendation or to pursue outside recognition of the quality of their work through essay competitions, science fairs, or academic journals.Are there any costs involved?

 Yes.
 Horizon Academic provides extensive support to students as they complete their projects and offers a low staff-to-student ratio.
+The tuition for a Labs course is $5950 and for a Seminars course is $5,950.
 Please contact us for more information regarding tuition and questions about need-based financial aid.

 Do students own the rights and intellectual property for their work?